 Physics & Chemistry (Grade 9)

 This introductory Physics/Chemistry course is designed to give the student the tools to understand the physical world around them.
-The first semester will be devoted to the study of Physics and second semester Chemistry.
+The first semester will be devoted to the study of Physics and second-semester of Chemistry.
 In Physics, students explore concepts such as force and energy through a hands-on approach.
 Including projects such as roller coasters and bridge building, students gain an appreciation of the physical world around them.
-This approach will stimulate the student’s higher level cognitive skills and encourage them to see and apply science to their everyday world.
-For Chemistry, students explore topics such as, elements and the periodic table, chemical bonding, reactions, acids/ bases and organic compounds.
+This approach will stimulate the student’s higher-level cognitive skills and encourage them to see and apply science to their everyday world.
+For Chemistry, students explore topics such as elements and the periodic table, chemical bonding, reactions, acids/ bases, and organic compounds.
 Students have hands-on experiences through lab experiments and both group and individual presentations.
 Technology will be an integral component of this course with students researching and presenting information gathered throughout the world.

 Biology (Grade 10)

-This Biology course is intended to develop student’s understanding and appreciation of the biological world around them.
-The course will introduce life at the cellular level to include organelles and cellular processes.
-From there students explore several simple animals including the earthworm, grasshoppers, and frogs.
+This Biology course is intended to develop students’ understanding and appreciation of the biological world around them.
+The course will introduce life at the cellular level including organelles and cellular processes.
+From there, students explore several simple animals including the earthworm, grasshoppers, and frogs.
 Each will include a dissection lab.
-The course culminates with students exploring several of human body systems and concludes with a dissection of a fetal pig.
-Being a second-year science course, a continued emphasis will be placed laboratory procedures and lab reports.
+The course culminates with students exploring several human body systems and concludes with a dissection of a fetal pig.
+Being a second-year science course, a continued emphasis will be placed on laboratory procedures and lab reports.

 IB DP Chemistry (Standard Level – Years 1 & 2)